When Safety is a Foreign Feeling: Healing for Children of War, Violence, and Political Instability

 Racialized Trauma and Political Oppression

-Let’s not sugarcoat it — some people experience war in their homeland, then systemic oppression in the country they flee to.
+Let’s not sugarcoat it either, some people experience war in their homeland, then systemic oppression in the country they flee to.
 Racialized trauma is real.
 Especially for those who’ve been both victims of political instability and targets of racism, xenophobia, or Islamophobia in Canada.

 Being followed in stores.